nmcguinness/L8---OOP---Module-Content/topics/t01-arrays/challenges/challenge_exercise_01.md

 ## Exercise: Array of Suspects - Crime License Plate Hunt

 ### Scenario
-A tool booth operator saw a suspicious car passing through the toll booth moments after a crime in the area.
+A tollbooth operator saw a suspicious car passing through the toll booth moments after a crime in the area.
 Strangely, they remember:

 1. The **county code** contained an **“L”**.
 2. The **year digits (YYY)** summed to **10**.